mosip/mosip-infra/deployment/developer/README.md

 ## Notes
 * config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.
 * HDFS secure authentication is disabled, hence Kerberos is not used.
 * For local run all ports have to be different.
-In the above branch of mosip-platform code, all kernel ports have been changed to 81--.
+In the above branch of mosip-platform code, all kernel ports have been changed to 81xx.
 * HTTPS connections have been changed to HTTP connection in code.
 * Detailed logs have been redirected by changing code (path was hardcoded)
 * To run a particular jar (for debugging etc):
 `java -Dspring.cloud.config.uri=http://localhost:8888 -Dspring.cloud.config.label=master -Dspring.profiles.active=dev -Xmx256m -jar <jar_path> >> <log_path> 2>&1 &`
 * Digital signature has been disabled in `registration-processor.properties`.
 Enable it later.
 `registration.processor.signature.isEnabled=false`
-* Change dmz user name to your user name in properties file.
-And generate keys for sftp.
 * Following change has been made in the `mosip-platform` code in `ConnectionUtils.java` to make HDFS work in single node docker mode:
 `configuration.set("dfs.client.use.datanode.hostname", "false");`